AleksanderMako/game-of-three/README.md

 Node.js

 ### Running the software
-To successfully run the application it is important to keep in mind that if the api starts outside the container a bot client can't start inside a container otherwise they will not be able to communicate.
+To successfully run the application it is important to keep in mind that if the API starts outside the container a bot client can't start inside a container otherwise they will not be able to communicate.
 In addition the client application that accepts user input will always run through npm so that it can have access to stdin,stdout

 #### Run on Windows